poac-dev/poac/docs/usage.md

 ```

 > [!WARNING]
-> Poac currently supports building a project with header-only dependencies.
+> Cabin currently supports building a project with header-only dependencies.
 > Building with build-required dependencies will be soon supported.

 ## Unit tests